Viewing Video with the MV32

 If VR mode for MV32 is not working on your Oculus Go, please ensure you are running the latest firmware.

-Meraki Support will not be able to assist with issues related to viewing MV32 in virtual reality.
+Meraki Support does not assist with issues related to viewing MV32 in virtual reality.

 Steps

-1. Ensure your standalone headset is set up with wireless internet.
+- Set up your standalone headset with wireless internet.

-2. With the headset on, use the controller to navigate to the headset's built-in browser.
+- Put on the headset and use the controller to open the headset's built-in browser.

-5. Navigate to the timestamp you are interested in.
+- Navigate to the timestamp you want to view.

-7. You will notice that you will be redirected into DPTZ mode but not yet VR mode.
-IMPORTANT: From here, click anywhere on the video screen to go into VR mode.
-(If you select "DPTZ" before going into "VR" mode, you will not need to click on the screen again.)
+- You are redirected to DPTZ mode, not VR mode.
+IMPORTANT: Click anywhere on the video screen to enter VR mode.
+If you select DPTZ before switching to VR mode, you do not need to click again.

 VR on Other Standalone VR Headsets (unofficial support)